FAFO's mission is to promote the Fine Arts and enhance art education within our community.

 Vianca L. Torres is an avid supporter of community events.
 She is the Gallery Manager at the NOMA Gallery.
 With 10 years of experience in Marketing and PR, she's a connector within our community.
 Enjoys art, traveling, meeting inspiring people & experiencing food & music along with her trusty dog Max.
 Vianca is a board member of Fine Arts For Ocala, CEP’s Young Professionals of Ocala, Pace Center for Girls, MCA’s Special Events Committee & Blessed Trinity Catholic Church's Covenant Mission Team.

 Michelle Wetz has lived in Florida most of her life.
 A graduate of North Marion High, she earned her Bachelor’s degree at UCF and her Master’s degree at St. Leo University.
 She has been a teacher in Marion County for the past 26 years and is currently the art teacher at Madison Street Academy.
 Experience with FAFO as a student, then as a parent with daughter’s art, and now with students’ artwork.
 She enjoys giving back to our community by serving as a board member of FAFO.

 Hannah Whitston was born and raised in Pensacola, Florida.
 She moved to Gainesville to attend the University of Florida in 2011 to pursue her Bachelor of Music in Music Education.
 Hannah is currently the music teacher at Madison Street Academy and was a Marion County Golden Apple Academy Finalist in 2022.
-She lives in Ocala with her husband and puppy.
+She lives in Ocala with her husband, son & dog.
 They enjoy cooking, eating, fishing, and participating in their church worship team together.
-Hannah has been on the FAFO Board since Spring 2021.
+Hannah has been on the FAFO Board since Spring 2021

 Sagi was on FAFO's board for nearly 30 years and continues to participate on its investment committee.
 She has been instrumental in FAFO's success.
 She is an avid supporter of the arts in Ocala.